felixhayashi/TW5-TiddlyMap/README.md

 How it works
 ---------------------------------------------------------------------

-TiddlyMap is based on two open-source projects.
+TiddlyMap is based on two popular open-source projects.

-### The TiddlyWiki Project
+##### The TiddlyWiki project

 > [TiddlyWiki](http://tiddlywiki.com/) has bought unprecedented freedom to people to keep their precious information under their own control.
 > – [tiddlywiki.com]([http://tiddlywiki.com]/#TiddlyWiki)